-Helping your cat lose some excess weight may seem as easy as switching over to a different food or giving smaller portions, but cats aren’t exactly known for their fondness of new things.
-So what is the best way to do it?
-Today we will share some of our tricks to encourage your cat towards a new diet.
+Helping your cat lose some excess weight may seem as easy as switching over to a different food or giving smaller portions.
+Think again.
+Cats are not exactly known for their flexibility when adapting to new things.
+So what is the best way to change a cat’s diet?
+Let’s dive in.

 Why your cat may resist new food

 Whatever the reason, your pet will likely need some encouragement.
-Old habits die hard as they say, and that’s certainly the case with cats.
-They really wouldn’t mind eating the same old meal every day for their entire lives if you let them.
+Old habits die hard, as they say, and that’s certainly the case whenever cats are involved.
+Felines really wouldn’t mind eating the same old meal every day for the rest of their lives if you let them.

-In fact, their bowels adapt to their diet over time, so any radical change may upset the stomach and possibly cause unwanted side effects diarrhea.
-Even changing to a different food within same brand can be enough to upset your kitty.
+In fact, their bowels adapt to a diet over time, so any radical change may upset the stomach and possibly cause unwanted side effects like diarrhea.
+Even changing to a different food within the same brand can be enough to upset your kitty.

 1. Creating a gradual transition

 Now what you want to do is slightly increase the proportion of new food in the meal every day over a period of 7 to 14 days.
-Doing so should give your cat’s body enough time to adjust to the new food without unwanted side effects.
+Doing so should give your cat’s body time to gradually adjust to the new food.
+This reduces the chance of gastro-intestinal issues.

 If you notice your cat still becoming withdrawn or nauseous, you can slow down for a few days.